Implementing wet season spelling to improve and recover pasture condition

 Remember, if you have had a failed wet season, the paddock has not had a wet season spell.

-After wet season spelling
+Wet season spelling aftercare

 Once the desirable 3P species have set seed, cattle can be reintroduced to the paddock.